Speak to a MobileCorp Representative

 Enterprise wireless brochure to download

-Emergency SOS via satellite is available on iPhone 14 and iPhone 15 series phones and is free for two years from activation of the device.
+Emergency SOS via satellite is available from Apple on the iPhone 14 and iPhone 15 series phones, and is free for two years from activation of the device.

-A number of Android devices have also enabled a satellite SOS feature, specifically the Google Pixel, and Motorola Defy series.
+A number of Android devices also have a satellite SOS feature, specifically the Google Pixel, and Motorola Defy series.

 satellite sos in remote area featured image